-Use and development of molecular modelling techniques for the study of minerals, materials and interactions at their interfaces
+development and implementation of molecular modelling techniques for the advancement of natural materials in environmental applications

 EdChemLogo